-56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶
+65. Tutorial - Building an IFR Flight Plan with Approach Procedures

 This tutorial will show you how to create a more complex IFR flight plan including approach procedures.
 It introduces the advanced airport search functionality and the automatic flight plan calculation.

-The flight plan included in the Little Navmap installation directory:
+The flight plan is included in the Little Navmap installation directory:

 .

 While this tutorial looks quite lengthy it is normally a matter of half a minute to get a flight plan if you know where to go.
-The planning effort shown here is bigger to highlight some of the more advanced features of the program.
+The planning effort shown here is bigger to highlight some of the more advanced features of Little Navmap.

 You should at least read through Tutorial - Building a VFR Flight Plan before doing this one.